10 Mind-Blowing Things to Do in Mai Chau, Vietnam in 2025

 Lac village

-Ban Lac (Lac Village), nestled in the heart of Mai Chau, is home to the Thai ethnic group, known for their primary activities such as rice cultivation, livestock farming, and brocade weaving.
-Once a secluded hamlet for the locals, Lac Village has gradually opened its doors to the outside world while preserving its authenticity.
+Ban Lac (Lac Village), nestled in the heart of Mai Chau, is home to the White Thai ethnic group, who sustain themselves through rice cultivation, livestock farming, and traditional brocade weaving.
+Once a quiet, hidden hamlet, Lac has opened its doors to travelers, while proudly preserving its authentic charm.

 -